SysKitTeam/docs-point/releases/point-2023-2-release-note.md

     * **Added support for Request files links**.
 Before the changes, the following error would appear in the error logs: `SysKit.Point.WorkerUtils.Database.CustomSqlException: Violation of PRIMARY KEY constraint 'PK_Crawl_SharePointSharingLinks'.
 Cannot insert duplicate key in object 'Crawl.SharePointSharingLinks'.`
     * **Fixed an issue** that would appear when syncing sites with more than 1000 lists containing an Access Requests list.
 The following exception was thrown: `Violation of PRIMARY KEY constraint 'PK_Crawl_SharePointObjects'.
 Cannot insert duplicate key in object 'Crawl.SharePointObjects'.`

+* **Fixed an issue** where generating the External Users report from the site details screen would result in an error.

 * **Fixed a bug** with service account setup using Microsoft authentication flow.
 When setting up, instead of the entered service account, the signed-in account was used, resulting in missing permissions during provisioning.

 * **Multiple provisioning-related fixes are available**.